danfuzz/samizdat/doc/language-guide/02-data.md

 ### Derived types

-A transparent derived value is one that was constructed with an explicit type tag and optional data payload.
+A transparent derived value is one that is constructed with an explicit type tag and optional data payload.

 Transparent derived values are introduced with an at-sign (`@`).
 This is